-We like to share our involvement with social development and education projects with our guests and offer them the opportunity to visit them.Guests can visit the children of our staff at the houses of their relatives in Tshiozwi by car or mountain bike.
+We like to share our involvement with social development and education projects with our guests and offer them the opportunity to visit them.Guests can visit the children of our staff at the houses of their relatives in Tshiozwi.
 The children love showing their living environment and villages.
 Vhutsilo Mountain school is an interesting project to add a visit on our various tour programmes.
 Teachers, learners or volunteers show you around and give information about the work they are doing with children in various age groups and various programmes.

 Vhutshilo Mountain school – peer educators supporting HIV positive children